What is Foodshare?

 The original pilot scheme in Milton, Cambridgeshire, UK was a huge success with over £1,500 of fresh produce donated to the local Children’s Hospice in just three months by the local primary school and allotment.

 Foodshare has made national news headlines on the BBC, has been featured on BBC Radio 4′s Gardeners’ Question Time, ITV, BBC1 Breakfast as well as on the front cover of national magazines including ‘Grow Your Own’.
 The project has been endorsed by and promoted to 10,000+ members of the RHS Gardening for Schools Campaign and the 100,000+ members of the National Society of Allotment and Leisure Gardeners.
 The Queen and the Prime Minster have sent personal congratulations to schools taking part and Prince Charles has donated some of his own runner beans to the school project.
-Foodshare is a founder member of the Government-support Taskforce exploring the potential of Food Growing in Every School.
+Foodshare is a founder member of the Government-supported Taskforce exploring the potential of Food Growing in Every School.

 Our vision is for every school to have a Foodshare bed, so that each child can learn about growing and experience the joy of sharing with their community.